lucianpls/AHTSE/README.md

   * [receive](https://github.com/lucianpls/mod_receive)
     * Subrequest filter that enables passing data between AHTSE components
   * [send file](https://github.com/lucianpls/mod_sfim)
-    * Used for protocol files, it responds with a static file to pattern matching requests
+    * Used for protocol handshake files, it responds with the content from a static file to requests matching specific patterns
   * [lua](https://github.com/lucianpls/mod_ahtse_lua)
     * Allows AHTSE modules to be extended with Lua scripts